Truro BID is Renewed for its Fourth Term 2022-2027

 Fourth Term Business Plan

 Our fourth term business plan has been shaped by the views of our levy paying businesses.
-All eligible levy payers within the BID boundary has received a hard copy or virtual copy of the Truro BID Fourth Term Business Plan during May 2022.
+All eligible levy payers within the BID boundary were sent a hard copy or virtual copy of the Truro BID Fourth Term Business Plan during May 2022.

-Truro BID will generate over £1.6m of funding over the five-year term and additional contributions from statutory partners, stakeholders, grant funders and other sources will boost the investment that Truro BID can utilise to support its levy payers.
+Truro BID will generate over £1.6m of funding over its fourth five-year term and additional contributions from statutory partners, stakeholders, grant funders and other sources will boost the investment that Truro BID can utilise to support its levy payers.

 The notice of ballot was issued on 23rd May 2022 and ballot papers was sent out on 6th June 2022 for the 28-day postal ballot.
 All votes were received by Cornwall Council on or before Thursday 7th July 2022 at 5pm.
 The person entitled to vote may appoint someone else to vote on his or her behalf (a proxy).
 An application can be made by downloading the proxy form.